After Filing Chapter 13 Bankruptcy

 Ultimately, the plan is set for a confirmation hearing in which a court determines whether or not the plan should be confirmed.
 Chapter 13 is complex.
 I strongly recommend anyone considering it not file it on their own behalf but hire experienced bankruptcy counsel.
 I’ve been representing bankruptcy clients for the last 30 years throughout the state of Florida.
 I provide a free consultation.
 Let’s sit down and go through your finances to see whether Chapter 13 is right for you.

 Are you or a loved one unable to pay your debts and have questions about after filing Chapter 13 bankruptcy?
-Contact our experienced Tampa Bay Bankruptcy Lawyers at Perenich The Law Firm today for a free consultation and case evaluation.
+Contact our experienced Tampa Bay Bankruptcy Lawyers at Perenich Law Injury Attorneys today for a free consultation and case evaluation.